MangoTeam/replication-package/README.md

 # fse-21-24-replication-package
 Replication package for FSE 2021 submission #24, titled Synthesis of Web Layouts from Examples.

+## About

+This replication package provides a pre-built VirtualBox image (included using [Git LFS](https://git-lfs.github.com)).
+Alternatively, [Vagrant](https://www.vagrantup.com) can be used to create and provision an equivalent image (the pre-built image having been created the same way).

+After following these instructions (or simply booting the image) you should have a fully working copy of all of the following (all stored in `./implementation`):

+- `mockdown`
+  - Our main tool, written in Python.
+- `mockdown-client`
+  - A JavaScript client for `mockdown`, intended for use in writing benchmarks, or integrating `mockdown` into web applications.
+Used by `auto-mock`.
+- `auto-mock` (placed in `implementation/web`)
+  - Evaluation for the web backendd (RQ1-RQ3).
+- `inferui-eval` (placed in `implementation/android`)
+  - Evaluation for the Android backend (RQ4).
+- `flightlessbird.js`
+  - A fork of the `kiwi.js` constraint solver, with some bug fixes and changes to faciliate adding multiple constraints at once.
+Used by `mockdown-client`.

+## Instructions: VirtualBox

+Simply load the provided `mockdown.vbox` into VirtualBox.

+The user credentials are:

+ - Username: `vagrant`
+ - Password: `vagrant`

+## Instructions: Vagrant

+To initialize the Vagrant environment, first, initialize this repository's submodules to acquire the source code for `mockdown`, `mockdown-client`, `inferui-eval`, `flightlessbird.js` and `auto-mock`, using:

+> git submodule --init --recursive

+Ensure you have VirtualBox installed.
+Then, you may provision and start the Vagrant virtual image image by running:

+> vagrant up

+Lastly, connect to the running virtual machine with:

+> vagrant ssh

+To reproduce the included image, with VirtualBox running:

+> vagrant package --base $VM_NAME --output $OUTPUT_NAME

+Where `$VM_NAME` is the name of or UUID of your running VirtualBox VM, and `$OUTPUT_NAME` is the desired output location for the image. *Note: this image does *not* depend on Vagrant, and is an "as-is" dump of the provisioned and running VM.*

+Further details, including instructions for running experiments, can be found below, in the **Package Structure** section.

+## Package Structure

 This package is structured as follows.

 - `layouts/` contains json files that correspond to the scraped micro and macrobenchmarks.